Emoun/racp/specification/main.md

 # Revised ASCII Codes for Programming Specification
-**version** 0.0.1
+**version** 0.0.2

 ## Introduction

 This document describes the complete specification for the **R**evised **A**SCII **C**odes for **P**rogramming character encoding.
 This is an 8-bit encoding with 128 valid characters ranging the values of 0 - 127.
-The most significant bit is reserved for future specification of a multi-byte encoding compatible with RACP.
+The most significant bit is reserved for future specification of a multi-byte encoding, compatible with RACP.

-This encoding is based on the ASCII standard but seeks to modernise it to make better use of the limitted encoding space.
+This encoding is based on the ASCII standard but seeks to modernise it to make better use of the limited encoding space.
 The encoding __does not__ seek to be compatible with either ASCII nor Unicode but will take inspiration from them where there is no reason not to.

 ## Features, compared to ASCII

 - Control character cleanup: Only contains four control characters; Null, Tab, New-Line, and Escape.
-Put the old control characters slots to good use with new characters useful in the modern programming world.
+Puts the old control characters slots to good use with new characters useful in the modern programming world.
-- Only a single New-Line character (ASCII 'Line Feed').
+- Only one unambiguous New-Line character (ASCII 'Line Feed').
-- Dedicated Escape character for use within a string when programming.
+- Dedicated Escape character for use within a string when programming and more.
-- Tab now has a specification, no more dependence on the editor to tab correctly.
+- Tab now has a specification, no more table formatting hell, no more dependence on the editor to tab correctly.
 - Three new bracket/paranthesis sets: 2 sets with dedicated use cases and 1 for generic use.
 No more using '<' and '>' for brackets.
+- New characters (I.e. not present in ASCII): Pilcrow, Reversed pilcrow, Currency Sign, Section Sign, Division Sign.
 - Additional numeral systems:
-	- Booleans: Dedicated TRUE/FALSE characters.
+	- Booleans: Dedicated TRUE/FALSE number characters.
 No more using '0b' to distinguish from decimal.
-	- Hexadecimal: Dedicated hexadecimal characters.
+	- Hexadecimal: Dedicated hexadecimal number characters.
 No more using '0x' to distinguish from decimal.
-- All your favourite characters are right where you left them!
-Any character in RACP also found in ASCII is exactly the same place.
+- All your favourite characters are right where you left them!<sup>1</sup> Any character in RACP also found in ASCII is exactly the same place.

 ## Specification